Abled-Taha/apm-server/README.md

 3. Install Dependencies `pip install -r requirements.txt`
 4. Modify the `config/config.json` file to have correct credentials.
 5. Change directory `cd api`
-6. Run server `gunicorn api.wsgi:application`
+6. Collect Static Files `python manage.py collectstatic`
+7. This is the Final and the only step which needs to be repeated if running the server again after stopping it.
+Run server by `gunicorn api.wsgi:application`